 We're taking a lead in developing and embedding international standards which are recognised throughout the world.
 These high level standards sit across our profession, providing a common framework for all practitioners.

-Since 2013, we have been working with more than 100 other professional and standards-setting organisations throughout the world to develop high-level international standards.
 Collectively, these organisations own the standards which are implemented by each organisation through their own professional guidelines.
 We are implementing these new international standards through RICS Professional Statements.

 RICS is a founding member of four separate coalitions, which are working to create: